mdx-editor/editor/docs/markdown-shortcuts.md

 The markdown shortcuts plugin enables typing shortcuts (similar to Notion, recently ported to Google Docs) that initiate the corresponding markdown blocks.

-Notice that you will need the corresponding plugins for the markdown blocks to be rendered correctly.
+Notice that you will need the corresponding plugins for the markdown blocks listed before `markdownShortcutPlugin()` to enable support.

 ```tsx
 <MDXEditor markdown="hello world" plugins={[headingsPlugin(), listsPlugin(), linkPlugin(), quotePlugin(), markdownShortcutPlugin()]} />